How to treat Urinary Tract Infections

 • Lower — This is when the urethra, which is the tube that lets urine flow out of the body from the bladder, is affected.
 Lower infections are known as cystitis (a simple bladder infection).

-Remember, a UTI is the result of bacteria traveling up into the urethra where they multiply.
-While the urinary system does a great a job at keeping bacteria from proliferating, sometimes its defenses don’t work all that well, leading to a major infection.
+Remember, a UTI is the result of bacteria travelling up into the urethra where they multiply.
+While the urinary system does a great a job at keeping bacteria from proliferating, sometimes its defences don’t work all that well, leading to a major infection.

 • Bladder infection or cystitis — This kind of UTI is the result of Escherichia coli (E. coli), which is a bacteria normally seen in the GI tract.
 Sexual intercourse is the biggest reason cystitis occurs, but it’s not the only reason.
 Every woman — young and old — sexually active or not — can develop this type of UTI.